Functional calculus on weighted Sobolev spaces for the Laplacian on rough domains: Localisation techniques for rough domains

-Finally, it only remains to consider the case $|\mu|\leq \ell_0-1$ and $|\beta|\leq \ell_0-1$.
-Note that this case is only present for $\ell_0\geq 1$.
-In contrast to the other cases above, we will not provide the explicit values of the $\kappa$'s, but only show the existence of the $\kappa$'s.
-Taking the largest possible $\kappa$'s in \eqref{eq:cond_ki}, gives
+and \eqref{eq:est_IH_cond} implies that \eqref{eq:conditionkappasnormal} is satisfied.
+For the remaining case $j\leq \ell_0$, we will not provide the explicit values of the $\kappa$'s, but only show the existence of the $\kappa$'s.
+Taking the largest possible $\kappa$'s in \eqref{eq:defkappasnormal}, gives